Investment Policy Statement

 Additional mechanism based on law will be established for the continued protection of national interests.

 5. Next Steps

-The Fijian Government is committed to reforming its investment legislation following the principles stated in paragraph 2 (a) – (e) above.
-As an immediate step, a comprehensive investment law with implementing regulations will be developed.
+The Fijian Government is committed to reforming its investment legislation following the principles stated in Section 3 (a) – (e) above.
+As an immediate step, a comprehensive investment law with implementing regulations will be adopted.
 Concurrently, a comprehensive Investment Policy will be developed, based on the Investment Policy Statement.
 This process will be overseen by the National Trade Development Council under the Fijian Trade Policy Framework, as well as the Trade Development Committee and the Investment Facilitation Taskforce and will be conducted in a transparent manner, in consultation with all relevant stakeholders and will be informed by best international practices.